lccurious/iDAG/README.md

 ```
 In this example, the DG performance of SWAD for PACS dataset is 89.009%.

-If you set `indomain_test` option to `True`, the validation set is splitted to validation and test sets,
-and the `(inD)` keys become to indicate in-domain test accuracy.

 ### Reproduce the results of the paper